cyjoo1988/cyjoo1988.github.io/_posts/2020-05-31-how-to-oracle-datatypes.md

 |`NVARCHAR(n)`| | | |

 *n: numeric parameter denoting the size of the data type*
-1: If the input (insert, update) value is shorter than the fixed length, Oracle fills the rest with blank-padding.
-   If the input value is greater, Oracle returns an error.
-2: If the input value is shorter than the initial length, Oracle resizes the length of that specific row to match the length of the value.
-If the input value is greater, Oracle returns an error.

 #### 2-1.
 CHAR vs VARCHAR2 ####
 **CHAR**